Simultaneous communication: Proposed Advantages

-Negative approaches
+Proposed Disadvantages

 A study done in 1990 titled "The Effectiveness of Three Means of Communication in the College Classroom" by Dennis Cokely reviewed research done previously that supported the use of Total Communication (SimCom) in the classroom.
 However, the study pointed out several restrictive factors that several research tests had not approached.
 One of the tests administered only compared SimCom, the Rochester Method and speech reading with voice (lip reading), omitting the option of ASL as a means of communication.
 The 1990 study addressed this issue by comparing SimCom, Sign Alone and Interpretation to see which was the most effective.
 The results from the comparison showed that signing alone as a way for students to understand information given was the most effective and SimCom was the least effective.
 Overall, Sign Alone and Interpretation was most effective in all areas of the test, proving that SimCom was a struggle for teachers and students alike.
 When working with two separate modes of communication, the one that comes naturally for the user will be the more prominent mode.
 A study conducted in 1998 showed that signing and speaking at the same time results in a slower approach to instruction than if just one modality was used to express language.